anyrare/whitepaper/README.md

 ### Incentive Benefit
 AnyRare is designed to be a decentralized organization which anyone can contribute their own resources to its growth.
 Any party that participates in AnyRare should receive a benefit that is both reasonable and motivating.
 As a result, we've designed this benefit structure to encourage participation from all parties.

-1. Asset Founders:
+1. Asset Founders: Liquidity from first sale and royalty sale for next sales.
-2. Collectors:
+2. Collectors: Collect rare assets without owning them physically.
+Create a collection to obtain liquidity and the collector fee.
 3. Collection Shareholders:
 4. Investors:
 5. Founders:
 6. Developers: